pberry/SWSX-Scraper/README.md

 documentation.
 No representations are made about the suitability of this software for any purpose.
 It is provided "as is" without express or implied warranty.

+## How To Use This

+You will need to have perl installed.
+If you don't have perl installed, perhaps this isn't the best tool for you right now.
+You will also need DateTime installed (which isn't by default in OS X).

+`sudo cpan install DateTime`

+Now that we have that little task out of the way, you can run the script:

+`perl sxsw-scraper.pl --stars 3 outfile.ics`

+This will spit out an iCal file that you can import into your calendar application of choice and you will be ready for SxSW!
+Hooray!